-TITLE 10, U.S. CODE - The provisions of Title 10, Section 771, prohibit the wearing of the uniform or a distinctive part of the uniform, of the Army, Navy, Air Force or Marine Corps, or of a uniform any part of which is similar to a distinctive part of such uniforms, by any person who is not a member of the Army, Navy, Air Force or Marine Corps.
+TITLE 10, U.S. CODE - 10 U.S.C. § 771 prohibits the wearing of the uniform or a distinctive part of the uniform, of the Army, Navy, Air Force, Marine Corps or Space Force, or of a uniform any part of which is similar to a distinctive part of such uniforms, by any person who is not a member of the Army, Navy, Air Force, Marine Corps or Space Force.
 Although Title 10 prohibits the wearing of the uniform or articles of uniform by civilians, it says nothing about, and does not prohibit, the wearing of civilian clothing with the uniform by those authorized to wear the uniform.